Sara Carter's Blockbuster Report Could Expose the Framing of a President

 Deripaska’s law firm hired Steele’s private intelligence group, Orbis Business Intelligence, in 2012 to conduct research for Deripaska as part of a lawsuit against the billionaire, according to The Hill.

-The former MI6 officer had experience in Moscow. he also facilitated a meeting in September 2015 between Deripaska and Ohr, the Justice Department official whose wife worked for Fusion GPS, the opposition research firm that hired Steele to compile the dossier.
+The former MI6 officer had experience in Moscow.
+He facilitated a meeting in September 2015 between Deripaska and Ohr, the Justice Department official whose wife worked for Fusion GPS, the opposition research firm that hired Steele to compile the dossier.

 FBI agents attended the meeting, which was aimed at getting Deripaska to provide information for organized crime investigations.